Artist Support Grant

 • Renovate or update studio space

-• Cost of publishing a book
+• Cost of editing and/or publishing a book

 • Rent studio time for the completion of a specific project